swbooksmugglers/swbs-issue-tracker/user-guide/home/home.md

 Displays a few basic collection stats.

-**If you have suggestions on collection stats that you'd like to see, use the [submit a bug](../menu/submitbug.md) or send an email to: support@starwarsbooksmugglers.com with your suggestion.**
+**If you have suggestions on collection stats that you'd like to see, use the contact methods listed below to submit your idea.**

 ## Suggestions